 If you think you’ve got what it takes to be a great Career Coach we’d love to hear from you.

 This is not a long-term ‘mentoring’ programme.
 Although MyBigCareer will continue to work with the school and students, as a volunteer it is likely that you will only meet the young person on one occasion.
+These sessions take place during the school day.

 At MyBigCareer there are always additional opportunities for our volunteers to get involved in additional programmes or supporting a young person in a specific area.
 These include speaking at an Access Day themed around the industry you work in or offering bespoke advice to a young person pursuing a career in the area you work in.
 These opportunities are optional but also very rewarding so once you’ve registered as a volunteer please let us know if you’d like to be involved.